aliaryani-security/pyserver/README.md

 # pyserver
-simple server written in python
+simple server written in python<br>
+this is written for [pyclient](https://github.com/aliaryani-security/pyclient)